waimea-msmalley/300DTD-Assesment/docs/Design.md

 - Making sure that adding cars to the database is not complicated/extensive
 - Making sure navigating is not overwhelming.

-When coding my interface, I made sure to only have essential information in all the pages/screens to insure maximum accessablity for all ages, part of which was making the navigation not overwhelming.
-The process of adding a car to the database is very easy, and once again, only asks for what is absolutley necessary.
+When coding my interface, I made sure to only have essential information in all the pages/screens to insure maximum accessibility for all ages, part of which was making the navigation not overwhelming.
+The process of adding a car to the database is very easy, and once again, only asks for what is absolutely necessary.

 Home page: